karlospn/mytechramblings-site-source-code/content/posts/automate-entra-app-registration-process-using-terraform.md

 - Using a Service Principal and a Client Certificate.
 - Using a Service Principal and a Client Secret.

-In this post I'll be using the **Service Principal and a Client Secret** method. his approach is well-suited for a potential CI/CD implementation in the future, and it's quite easy to set up.
+In this post, I'll be using the **Service Principal + Client Secret** method.
+This approach is well-suited for a potential CI/CD implementation in the future, and it's quite easy to set up.

 Essentially, we're registering a "master app" on Entra.
 This "master app" is nothing more than an application with permissions to create other apps.

-To create this "master app," we'll manually register an app in Entra with the following permissions for `Microsoft.Graph`:
+To create this "master app", we'll manually register an app in Entra with the following permissions for `Microsoft.Graph`:
 - ``Application.ReadWrite.All``
 - ``AppRoleAssignment.ReadWrite.All``
 - ``User.Read.All``